kyleconroy/ssf/README.md

 # Tracing (optional)

 Tracing information is optionally stored in the `trace` key.
-It contains an object with required `id` and an optional `parent_id`.

 ## Trace ID

+The field `trace_id` represents the id of the overall trace that this span is a part of.

+## Span Id

 The field `id` may be present and contain an `int64` as part of a tracing system to uniquely identify the sample as part of a trace.